 The site is sloping and the LHC landscape team has taken care to ensure that proposals work with the topography and complement the character of the site and surrounding landscape.
 The 0.35ha of open space at the southern end straddles the brow of the hill and will comprise a wild meadow and community orchard fully enclosed by hedgerows, with areas for residents to sit and enjoy the views, natural play areas for younger children and wildlife areas.

 The process was an exemplar of successful community consultation.
-Cavanna Homes made a commitment to engage with the Stoke Gabriel community from the outset so that the community could better understand what was being proposed and have an opportunity to influence the outcome.
+Cavanna Homes made a commitment to engage with the Stoke Gabriel community from the outset so the community could better understand what was being proposed and have an opportunity to influence the outcome.
 LHC undertook three consultation events, two presentations to the Parish Council and many near-neighbour meetings over a period of 18 months.
-This collaborative process, reinforced by clear and detailed exhibition material produced by the LHC design team, resulted in a well-supported scheme which taps into local knowledge and takes reference from the unique existing character of Stoke Gabriel and local distinctiveness.
+This collaborative process, reinforced by clear and detailed exhibition material produced by the LHC graphics team, resulted in a well-supported scheme which benefitted from local knowledge and takes reference from the unique existing character of Stoke Gabriel and local distinctiveness.

 The development, called ‘King’s Orchard’ by Cavanna Homes started on site in summer 2017 and is due to complete in 2020.